wechuli/c-sharp-playground/oop-principles/notes.md

 If a student is from a faculty and this is important for the task we are solving, then student and faculty are related, i.e. the Faculty class has a list of Students.
 These relations are called associations

 ### UML Notation

+The UML (Unified Modeling Language) notation defines several additional types of diagrams.

+#### Use Case Diagrams

+They are used when we elicit the requirements for the description of possible actions.
+Actors represent roles (types of users).

+Use cases describe interaction between the actors and the system.
+The use case model is a group of use cases - it provides a complete description of a system's functionality.

+A use case describes a single functionality of the system, a single action can be performed by some actors.
+It has a unique name and is related to actors

+#### Sequence Diagrams

+Sequence diagrams are used when modeling the requirements of process specification and describing use case scenarios more extensively.
+They allow describing additional participants in the process and the sequence of the actions over time.
+They are used in designing the descriptions of system interfaces.

+Sequence diagrams describe what happens over time, the interactions over time, the dynamic view of the system, a sequence of steps just like an algorithm.

+### Design Patterns

+Few years after the onset of the object-oriented paradigm, it was found that there are many situations, which occur frequently during software development, such as a class which must have only one instance within the entire application.

+Design patterns appeared as proven and highly-efficient solutions to the most common problems of object-oriented modeling.

+#### The Singleton Design Pattern

+This is the most popular and most frequently used design pattern.
+It allows a class to have only one instance and defines where it has to be taken from.

+#### The Factory Method Design Pattern

+Factory method is another very common design pattern.
+It is intended for 'producing' objects.
+The instantiation of an object is not performed directly, but rather by the factory method.
+This allows the factory method to decide which specific instance to create from a family of classes implementing a common interface. the solution can depend on the environment, a parameter or some system setting.